xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_payments_pro.md

       1. In X-Payments, on the page with your X-Cart store details (**Settings** -> **Online store**), obtain your X-Payments configuration bundle.
 It can be found in the Connection section on the right-hand side of the page.
 Click to copy this bundle to clipboard.
         ![xc5_pp_pro_bundle.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_bundle.png)

-      2. In X-Cart (back on the "X-Payments connector" module settings page - in the browser tab or window where you left off), go to the Connection tab.
+      2. In X-Cart (back on the "X-Payments connector" addon settings page - in the browser tab or window where you left off), go to the Connection tab.
         ![xc5_pp_pro_connection.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_connection.png)

       3. Paste the configuration bundle from clipboard into the appropriate field on the connection settings and click **Deploy**.
         ![xc5_pp_pro_deploy.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_deploy.png)

-        The module will take a few moments to deploy the configuration.
+        The addon will take a few moments to deploy the configuration.
 Once the process is complete, you will see a success message at the top of the page.
 You will also notice that the PayPal Payments Pro method (renamed in our case to "Debit or Credit card") has been imported into the X-Cart store from X-Payments:
         ![xc5_pp_pro_deployed0.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_deployed0.png)

         Note that this method is already active: